- Conference Theme

 - Dr Elsayed Elkhamisi, Arabian Gulf University, Bahrain

-- Dr Hamer Bastidas-Bilbao, Universidad De Los Andes, Colombia
+- Dr Hamer Bastidas-Bilbao, Universidad del Rosario, Colombia

 - Dr Man-Tak Leung, Hong Kong Shue Yan University, Hong Kong